 Pay Dirt is filled with easily doubled rollers and berms, and it’s fun to run laps of this trail alone.
 Alternatively, you could continue further up the mountain to create a bigger ride with an even longer descent.

 Mountain of the Rogue is a nice change of pace from a lot of the new flow trails we’ve ridden that involve miles of pedaling to get to the goods.
-And while total mileage of the new trail system doesn’t quite reach 10 miles, the descents are fun enough to session, or warrant a second lap to make a bigger day of it.
+And while the total mileage of the new trail system doesn’t quite reach 15 miles, the descents are fun enough to do multiple laps.

 When we first checked it out, the trail was still new and wasn’t officially even open yet; much of it was raw, with loose turns.
 The warm summer and lack of moisture would make some refer to the conditions as blown out, but I found it was a nice change of pace from polished and buffed flow trails attempting to simulate bike park conditions.